Texas Public Insurance Adjuster Bonds

 The bond ensures the public adjuster will comply with the Texas Administrative Code, Chapter 4102 and conduct business in an ethical manner, discharging losses that result from final judgments recovered against the principal by any customer.

 This surety bond remains in full force and effect until its canceled without requiring a continuation or renewal certificates.
 The surety company may terminate this surety bond by submitting thirty days advance written notice to the Texas Department of Insurance.
 The surety company remains liable for any actions or defaults under this bond committed prior to the termination date but the aggregate liability of the surety company for any or all damages to all claimants is limited to the bond limit or penal sum of the surety bond.

-Getting Your Texas Business License or Registration
+Public Adjuster Bonds And Getting Your Texas Business License/Registration

 The Public Insurance Adjuster Law (SB127 of the 78th Legislative Session) became effective June 11, 2003.
 Article 21.07-5 Section 3 (a) requires that: "A person may not act as a public insurance adjuster in this state or hold himself or herself out to be a public insurance adjuster in this state, unless the person holds a license or certificate issued by the commissioner under Section 5, 15, or 16 of this article."

 Following are the key steps to securing your Texas Public Insurance Adjuster License;

 - Take the Examination.
 Get information about testing, license applications and examination scheduling by contacting Pearson VUE toll free at (888) 754-7667.
 No provision in the Texas statute that allows Public Insurance Adjuster (PIA) to qualify for a license by taking a pre-license course.

 - Furnish a $10,000 Public Adjuster Bond (FIN509)

 - Review the Texas Statutes governing Public Adjusters - Senate Bill 127 along with the rules and regulations.